agenda

 time icon11:00 - 12:00

-RAIC Sponsored Session: Professional Practice Working Group
+RAIC Sponsored Session: Professional Practice Working Group: CONTRACTS SELECTION and RAIC ADVOCACY

 Location: Junior A/B